Andrew Stephenson: Parliamentary career

 Stephenson voted for the UK to leave the European Union in the 2016 UK Brexit referendum, campaigning with Vote Leave.
 63% of Pendle residents voted to leave the EU.

-After the 2017 general election, Stephenson was appointed as an Assistant Government Whip by Prime Minister Theresa May.
+Following the 2017 general election, Stephenson was appointed as an Assistant Government Whip by Prime Minister Theresa May.
 In January 2018, Stephenson was promoted to become a Lord Commissioner of HM Treasury in the cabinet reshuffle, before becoming Vice-Chamberlain of the Household in July 2018.

-Between January 2018 and April 2019, Stephenson was the Government Pairing Whip, responsible for approving or refusing the absence requests of all Conservative MPs and negotiating ‘pairs’ with opposition Parties.
+Between January 2018 and April 2019, Stephenson was the Government Pairing Whip, responsible for approving or refusing the absence requests of all Conservative MPs and negotiating 'pairs' with opposition Parties.

 In April 2019, Stephenson was appointed Parliamentary Under Secretary of State (Minister for Business and Industry) at the Department for Business, Energy and Industrial Strategy.
 In this role he was responsible for sectors including aerospace, automotive, materials (including steel), professional and business services, nuclear, infrastructure and construction.
 Alongside the Secretary of State, he led the government response to British Steel entering administration in May 2019.
 He was also responsible for Sector Deals and launched the Tourism Sector Deal in June 2019.

 Stephenson backed Boris Johnson in the 2019 Conservative Party leadership election and was his North West Regional MP Campaign Co-ordinator.

-In July 2019, after the formation of the first Johnson ministry, Stephenson was appointed as Minister of State for Africa and International Development.
+In July 2019, following the formation of the first Johnson ministry, Stephenson was appointed as Minister of State for Africa and International Development.
 His first visits to the region were to South Sudan and Uganda.
 Stephenson was also responsible for UK consular affairs policy globally, which included dealing with issues such as the major repatriation effort following the collapse of Thomas Cook in September 2019.

-On 9 September 2019, during a debate on the prorogation of parliament, Stephenson engaged in an argument with Speaker of the House of Commons, John Bercow.
-Stephenson heckled Bercow, who responded "You would not have the foggiest idea where to start on seeking to counsel me on this.
-Get out man, you will not be missed", as Stephenson stormed out of the chamber.